vrparte/vrparte/README.md

 ### Hi there 👋 I'm Varad

-Currently a junior at University of Cincinnati majoring in Computer Science
+Currently a senior at University of Cincinnati majoring in Computer Science
 <!--
 **vrparte/vrparte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.